TACC/Lmod/docs/source/index.rst

 found.

 Packages can be loaded and unloaded cleanly through the module system.
-All the popular shells are supported: bash, ksh, csh, tcsh, zsh.
-Also available for perl and python.
+All the popular shells are supported: bash, ksh, rc, csh, tcsh, fish, zsh.
+Also available for perl, python, lisp, cmake, and R.

 It is also very easy to switch between different versions of a package or remove it.